rsalmond/world-maternity-leave-data/README.md

    * Saudia Arabia pays 50%-100%, displayed as 50%.
    * Vietnam offers 4-6 months depending on circumstances, displayed as 4.

- * Where the amount of pay decreases over time the pay has been normalized over the time off.
+ * Where the amount of pay decreases over time the pay has been averaged over the time off.
   * Albania pays 21 weeks at 80% and another 31 at 50%, displayed as 62.1%.
   * Antigua pays 6 weeks at 100% and another 7 at 60%, displayed as 78.4%.
   * Bahamas pays 12 weeks at 100% and another 1 at 66.7, displayed as 97.4%